hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume.html.markdown

 * `security_style` - (Optional) Volume security style, accepted values are `Unix` or `Ntfs`.
 If not provided, single-protocol volume is created defaulting to `Unix` if it is `NFSv3` or `NFSv4.1` volume, if `CIFS`, it will default to `Ntfs`.
 In a dual-protocol volume, if not provided, its value will be `Ntfs`.

 * `subnet_id` - (Required) The ID of the Subnet the NetApp Volume resides in, which must have the `Microsoft.NetApp/volumes` delegation.
 Changing this forces a new resource to be created.

+* `network_features` - (Optional) Indicates which network feature to use, accepted values are `Basic` or `Standard`, it defaults to `Basic` if not defined.
+This is a feature in public preview and for more information about it and how to register, please refer to [Configure network features for an Azure NetApp Files volume](https://docs.microsoft.com/en-us/azure/azure-netapp-files/configure-network-features).

 * `storage_quota_in_gb` - (Required) The maximum Storage Quota allowed for a file system in Gigabytes.